CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Experiments and Results

-\textbf{The influence of curriculum size.} We examine how the curriculum size affects reconstruction performance using CogGen-INR as the sole tested (or the only evaluated variant).
-As shown in Fig.~5, quantitative performance exhibits a pronounced dependence on the number of curriculum stages, suggesting the presence of an optimal stage count at which the model’s generative capacity is maximally activated.
-This behavior is consistent with human learning principles: an appropriately structured curriculum facilitates efficient skill acquisition, whereas an overly coarse (too few stages) or overly fragmented (too many stages) schedule can hinder learning, ultimately degrading reconstruction quality.
+To isolate the effect of the stage size while avoiding excessive computational cost, we perform this controlled evaluation using CogGen-INR on Data$\#4$ at AF = 10.
+As shown in Fig.~7, the quantitative results exhibit a clear dependence on the stage size, indicating the presence of an appropriate stage count at which the generative capacity of INR can be more effectively exploited.
+This behavior is consistent with the easy-to-hard scheduling rationale: a properly paced stage facilitates stable inversion, whereas an overly coarse schedule with too few stages, e.g., $T<3$, may expose difficult measurements prematurely.
+In contrast, an overly fragmented schedule with too many stages, e.g., $T>5$, may allocate too few iterations to each stage and slow down the incorporation of useful measurements.
+Both cases can hinder the staged inversion process and eventually degrade reconstruction quality.